jmikaelr/OptionPricingBSDE/README.md

 - `mclsq.py`: The custom module containing the main classes for option pricing.
 - `main.py`: The main script that uses the classes in `mclsq.py` to run the option pricing simulations.
 - `install_and_run.sh`: A bash script for creating a virtual environment, installing the required packages, and running the main script.
-- `run_script_1000.sh`: A bash script for running main.py file 1000 times.
+- `run_script.sh`: A bash script for running main.py file and writing to output.csv.
+Takes one arguments, representing how many times the script should be executed.

 ## Requirements